munificent/craftinginterpreters/book/statements-and-state.md

 ### Statement syntax trees

-There are no places in the grammar whether either an expression or a statement could appear.
+There are no places in the grammar whether both an expression or a statement is allowed.
 The operands of, say, `+` are always expressions, never statements.
 The body of a while loop is always a statement.

 Since the two syntaxes are disjoint, we don't need a single base class that they all inherit from.
-Splitting them into separate class hierarchies encodes that in Java's type system so the compiler can help us find dumb mistakes like trying to pass a statement to a Java method that expects an expression.
+Splitting them into separate class hierarchies let's us use the Java compiler to help us find dumb mistakes like passing a statement to a Java method that expects an expression.

 That means a new base class for statements.
 As our elders did before us, we will use the cryptic name "Stmt".
 With great <span name="foresight">foresight</span>,